 SPIN’s business model does not rely on unpaid help, though it does tap into the “inhouse” labor pool of friends and family now and then.
 So the legal status of volunteers and interns in the US should not have have any operational effect on SPIN-scale farms there.
 But the culture is such that more and more people want to work on farms for their own benefit, and some US SPIN farmers may be welcoming them without realizing what they are opening themselves up to.
-These posts are meant to provide cautionary guidance.
+This post is meant to provide cautionary guidance.

 Courtesy of Andy P., Foggy Hill Farm, Jaffrey NH